 RI Flood Zone Changes 2013 | RI Flood Maps 2021

-UPDATE: As of October 1, 2021 the Federal Emergency Management Agency (FEMA) will have a new system that all towns, commercial and residential real estate will need to comply with going forward.
+UPDATE: As of April 1, 2023 the Federal Emergency Management Agency (FEMA) will have a new system that all towns, commercial and residential real estate will need to comply with going forward.
 There will no longer be designated flood zones (i.e. A, AE, AV, etc.) but will now take into account climate impact on tide and water rises.
 The new program is called Risk Rating 2.0 and will incorporate third-party, commercially compiled catastrophe flood models and replacement cost data for property.
-No other information is available as of yet on how these changes will impact flood insurance costs but stay tuned here.
-If you are a client of mine I will bring you the latest and best information as it comes available.
+This new risk rating rates each home by itself (rather than flood zone).

 It was a matter of time that the RI flood zone changes 2013 took effect for all RI flood maps.
 It is here.